abaltra/so-aesthetic/readme.md

 Simple script that will get a random image, slap a random quote on top and share it on twitter.
 Runs daily as a lambda triggered by a Cloudwatch rule in AWS.
 All terraformed.

+You should [follow the bot on twitter](https://twitter.com/roboinspo) and get that sweet sweet inspo

 ## How to use

 First of all you'll need Twitter API creds to put in your `terraform/env.auto.tfvars` file.
 The required vars are: